Both sensors both use a MEMs-based microphone and are very similar in their response to sound.

 Microphone Troubleshooting and FAQs

-Can I use LabQuest's internal temperature and microphone sensors when connected to the computer?
+Can I use the internal sensors on a LabQuest when connected to Logger Pro?

 What are the specifications of the internal temperature sensor found in the original LabQuest and LabQuest 2?

 Where is the Microphone located on LabQuest 3?